AresLB/Milestone2/README.md

 **Note:**
-If a port conflict occurs, you can change the backend port in `server.js`:
+If a port conflict occurs, you can change the port in `server.js`:

 ```js
 const PORT = process.env.PORT || 3000;